Quality and Safety

 To track our progress, we have carefully chosen key quantifiable metrics that we feel are markers of quality and safety.
 Data chosen are those thought to be most clinically relevant, that are accurate and from a reliable source, and which are collected in an identical manner from neurosurgical departments at comparable academic institutions.
 These metrics are carefully measured monthly from our University of Minnesota Hospitals, as well as comparably from the top 33 academic neurosurgical programs in the nation.
 We use the most accurate and powerful available databases, including University HealthSystem Consortium (UHC) and Crimson™.
 UHC provides a scoring and ranking model for academic medical centers (UHC scorecard), while Crimson is a provider of specific quality, safety and efficiency measures.

 Each month, we compare and benchmark ourselves to these top academic neurosurgical programs by presenting and critically scrutinizing the data in our monthly three-hour Neurosurgery Quality and Safety Update conference.
 During this meeting, which includes neurosurgical faculty, residents and students, we review many dashboards showing where we stand compared to other top programs, discuss pertinent problem areas in detail, and formulate plans to improve our metrics.
 We also review relevant morbidity and mortality cases from the prior month from our four major hospitals — University of Minnesota Medical Center, Hennepin County Medical Center, University of Minnesota Masonic Children’s Hospital, and the Minneapolis Veterans Affairs Medical Center.
 Our residents take turns presenting and updating the group as part of their Resident Quality Improvement Education.

-Areas chosen for quality improvement focus are based on several factors including:
+Our areas of quality improvement focus are based on several factors, including: